-Jack’s point was that if SRC is going to be successful in the long run, it needs to become a better competitor in the “War for Talent.”
-One way to do so is for SRC to leverage The Game to create a line of sight where everyone inside the organization is focused on that goal.
+Jack Stack, CEO of SRC Holdings, understands that if SRC is going to be successful in the long run, it needs to become a better competitor in the “War for Talent.”
+One way to do so is for SRC to leverage The Great Game of Business methodology to create a line of sight where everyone inside the organization is focused on that goal.
 By making people their Critical Number, this is no longer just a problem for the human resource department to overcome: it becomes the focus for the entire company.

-SRC has since kicked off and reinvigorated dozens of programs to help recruit and retain associates throughout its multiple divisions.
-But perhaps more importantly, it’s created a line of sight for every single employee out of more than 1,900 associates in the company to see how they can directly impact that number.
+SRC has dozens of programs to help recruit and retain associates throughout its multiple divisions.
+But perhaps more importantly, when everyone is focused on people it creates a line of sight for every single employee out of more than 1,900 associates in the company to see how they can directly impact that number.

 An Organization-Wide Effort

-While the company is investing in multiple new outreach and awareness building campaigns to help its recruitment efforts, the company has already found success in boosting its retention rate among its existing associates.
+While the company invests in multiple outreach and awareness-building campaigns to help its recruitment efforts, the company has already found success in boosting its retention rate among its existing associates.

 “We have always focused on turnover and why people were leaving the company,” says Krisi Schell, the Director of Talent & Culture for SRC Holdings.
 “But we realized that sometimes it’s too late to make changes.
 So we’ve flipped the script.
 Now, instead of just worrying about people leaving, we’re focused on investing in keeping the people who have chosen to join our organization.
 It’s like we’re trying to recruit our own people back.”